 Sometimes you can do everything in your power to prevent fuel contaminants appearing and still end up with contaminated fuel.

 Microbial contamination is heavily accelerated when you couple higher FAME (Fatty Acid Methyl Esters) content with lower sulphur content.
 Working on a sliding scale, as you increase the bio (FAME) content and decrease the sulphur content, the problem gets worse.

 It’s also worth pointing out that when water is present, bugs tend to grow at the interface between the water and the fuel.
 This happens as the water forms large puddles at the bottom of the tank and separates from the oil above.

 Diesel bugs: what you need to look out for

 Here are some of the signs and symptoms of diesel bugs that you will be able to check for:

-If you are struggling to identify any of the above symptoms, or in fact don’t believe your fuel is showing them but still have concerns over its current state, then simply contact one of our fuel specialists today.
+If you’re struggling to identify any of the above symptoms or your fuel isn’t showing them but still have concerns over its current state, simply contact one of our fuel specialists today.
 We will be more than happy to assist you.

 Water damage in detail

-- Dissolved water in oil – Just as water can be found pretty much anywhere, oil is no different when it comes to containing H2O.
-At the dissolved level, water molecules will be present throughout the oil, unseen like in the atmosphere, building up until it reaches saturation point.
+✓Dissolved water in oil – Just as water can be found pretty much anywhere, oil is no different when it comes to containing H2O.
+At the dissolved level, water molecules will be present throughout the oil, unseen like in the atmosphere, building up until it reaches a saturation point.